 These principles are summed up by the Anglican Church’s 5th ‘Mark of Mission‘- ‘To strive to safeguard the integrity of creation, and sustain and renew the life of the earth’.

-As part of the national Church of England, the Diocese of Bath and Wells is committed to shrinking its own carbon footprint by 80% by 2050.
+As part of the national Church of England, the Diocese of Bath and Wells is committed to shrinking its own carbon footprint to Net Zero by 2030.
 In our Diocese we are working to encourage and equip churches and individual Christians to understand what this means and put it into practice in their worship, work and witness.
 We are doing this in various ways.

 “Our care for the environment and for all that God has created is an obligation for us as Christians and part of our response to the gospel.
 What we now know about climate change and the impact we humans make on the world we live in, means that it is imperative that we take this responsibility seriously.
 The Earth is our home.
 It is beautiful beyond words.
 It is God’s gift to us and so we must take care of it.”

 Bishop Peter Hancock, Bishop of Bath and Wells